 After the Tunnel View vista, you will start descending into the valley floor and soon you will reach Yosemite Valley.

-At the valley floor, the main road is a loop with one-way traffic.
-The Southside road takes you into the valley towards Curry Village (Half Dome Village) and the visitor center – and the Northside road takes out of the valley passing by Yosemite Lodge (Yosemite Valley Lodge).
+On the valley floor, the main road is a loop with one-way traffic.
+The Southside road takes you into the valley towards Curry Village (Half Dome Village) and the visitor center – and the Northside road takes you out of the valley passing by Yosemite Lodge (Yosemite Valley Lodge).
 If you miss your turn or destination along the way, you have to loop all the way around to try again.

 In the middle of this great loop, you will see great views of the Merced River and lush meadows.
 Along the way, there are a few vista points and parking lots to let amazed visitors stop and admire the scenery.